 Many startups fail because they decide to pivot from a solution to an altogether new idea or vision.

 As mentioned, the best way to pivot is to keep a foot firmly on the ground and change a few things at a time.
 If you change too many things at once, it becomes difficult to know what parts of the model had impact and what parts didn’t.

 Pivot gradually and keep plowing.
 If your solution had few sales or low engagement, it’s not true that people will freak out if you change features, solution or positioning.

-Don’t be afraid to pivot, but don’t disappear.
+Don’t be afraid to pivot startup, but don’t disappear.
 Honor the relationships you’ve worked so hard to build.

 ⚡⚡ Enjoyed this content?
 I go into way more detail on this subject in Lean B2B.
 It covers the ins and outs of finding traction in the market for B2B products.
 Check it out »